uranusjr/snafu/README.rst

 Specification
 ==============

-(This is a overview of what the end result should look like.
+(This is an overview of what the end result should look like.
 Most things are not implemented yet.)

 Distribution